 Skip to Main Content

-Flannery O'Connor graduated from Georgia State College for Women in 1945.
-She left Milledgeville that same year to attend the Writer's Workshop at the University of Iowa in Iowa City.
-She studied under the direction of Workshop teachers Paul Engle, Andrew Lytle, and Austin Warren.
-While O'Connor was at the University of Iowa she wrote "Wildcat", "The Coat", "The Geranium", "The Barber", "The Turkey" and "The Train".
+After graduating from Georgia State College for Women in 1945, O'Connor entered the prestigious Writer's Workshop at the University of Iowa.
+There, under the tutelage of Workshop teachers Paul Engle, Andrew Lytle, and Austin Warren, the uniqueness of O'Connor's writing emerged with her early stories "Wildcat", "The Coat", "The Geranium", "The Barber", "The Turkey", and "The Train".

 "The Geranium" was O'Connor's first published work, printed in the Summer issue of Accent magazine in 1946.

 O'Connor graduated from the University of Iowa in June of 1947 with a Master's degree in Fine Arts.
-After graduation, O'Connor remained in Iowa City and took a course in European literature.
-During her final year in Iowa O'Connor sold "The Turkey" to Mademoiselle magazine and "The Train" to the Sewanee Review.
+O'Connor remained in Iowa City and took a course in European literature.
+That same year, O'Connor sold "The Turkey" to Mademoiselle magazine and "The Train" to the Sewanee Review.

-The performance ran November 5-15, 1998 in the David Thayer Theater and was sold out every night.
+The performance ran from November 5 to 15, 1998, in the David Thayer Theater.
+The performances sold out every night.
 If you attended one of the performances of "Everything That Rises Must Converge" and would like to share your thoughts and/or experience, please e-mail the Flannery O'Connor Collection.

 For more information on O'Connor in Iowa City see: